 This is all made possible by the fact that cannabinoids and terpenes are able to bind to the receptors located throughout our body in the endocannabinoid system.
 Dr. Raphael Mechoulam coined the term “entourage effect” to describe the synergistic effect that happens when the compounds in cannabis are present and consumed together, as opposed to in isolation.
 Learn more about the entourage effect here.

-Over time, you may begin to notice that specific terpenes grab your attention.
+Over time, you may begin to notice that specific terpenes grab your attention or enhance the medical benefits you are looking for.
 Interested patients should first consult with a qualified healthcare provider.
 Never self-diagnose or self-treat.
 More research is needed to fully understand exactly how cannabis terpenes affect us.
 Explore cannabis strains for beginners here.

-While terpenes are aromatic compounds, cannabinoids are chemical compounds that are also available in significant concentrations in cannabis plants.
+While terpenes are aromatic compounds, cannabinoids are organic compounds that are also available in significant concentrations in cannabis plants.
 Most terpenes have the ability to interact with our endocannabinoid system in a similar manner, but the difference lies in how the body absorbs and uses the compounds.

 We know that there are six headlining terpenes found in cannabis and each offers different benefits.
 Understanding each commonly available terpene can help determine which strain would be more beneficial for your needs.

 Pinene is one of the most researched terpenes found in cannabis and is available in two varieties known as ‘alpha-pinene’ and ‘beta-pinene.’
-These terpenes produce a citrusy, peppery and earthy smell.
-Alpha-pinene smells like basil, dill, parsley and hops, while beta-pinene smells more like pine needles and rosemary.
+These terpenes produce a citrusy, peppery, and earthy smell.
+Alpha-pinene smells like basil, dill, parsley, and hops, while beta-pinene smells more like pine needles and rosemary.
 The benefits of this popular terpene include boosting energy levels, improving mental focus, acting as a bronchodilator, reducing inflammation, countering short-term memory loss (common in dementia), fighting against cancer as well as being antiseptic and antiviral.
-Popular strains that are high in this terpene include Bubba Kush, Dutch Treat, Blue Dream, Jack Herer and Harlequin.
+Popular strains that are high in this terpene include Bubba Kush, Dutch Treat, Blue Dream, Jack Herer, and Harlequin.

 Limonene is produced in the peels and rinds of citrus fruits and gives fruits like oranges and lemons their signature scent.
 The benefits it offers include reducing inflammation, alleviating stress and depression, reducing pain, alleviating nausea, suppressing appetite, being anticarcinogenic and antifungal as well as being an antimicrobial agent.
-Popular strains that are high in limonene include Lemon OG, Trainwreck, Durban Poison, Bruce Banner, Sour Diesel and OG Kush.
+Popular strains that are high in limonene include Lemon OG, Trainwreck, Durban Poison, Bruce Banner, Sour Diesel, and OG Kush.

 Linalool is responsible for the scent of lavender or birch.
 This terpene is also found in over 200 different plants including coriander, so chances are that you have consumed this terpene before.
-The benefits associated with this terpene include reducing inflammation, anti-epileptic properties (for those suffering from epilepsy), lowering stress and anxiety, antimicrobic properties and even repelling mosquitoes.
-Popular strains that are high in this terpene include Amnesia Haze, Lavender Kush, Granddaddy Purple and Purple Urkle.
+The benefits associated with this terpene include reducing inflammation, anti-epileptic properties (for those suffering from epilepsy), lowering stress and anxiety, antimicrobial properties and even repelling mosquitoes.
+Popular strains that are high in this terpene include Amnesia Haze, Lavender Kush, Granddaddy Purple, and Purple Urkle.

 Caryophyllene is characterized by its spicy scent and is found in hops, black pepper, cloves, cinnamon, and rosemary.
-The therapeutic benefits of this terpene include reducing inflammation (especially that induced by arthritis), balancing glucose levels (for those suffering from diabetes), inhibiting cancer activity as well as alleviating pain, stress, depression and anxiety.
-Popular strains that are high in this terpene include Chemdog, Sour Diesel, Girl Scout Cookies, Cookies and Cream and Death Star.
+The therapeutic benefits of this terpene include reducing inflammation (especially that induced by arthritis), balancing glucose levels (for those suffering from diabetes), inhibiting cancer activity as well as alleviating pain, stress, depression, and anxiety.
+Popular strains that are high in this terpene include Chemdog, Sour Diesel, Girl Scout Cookies, Cookies and Cream, and Death Star.

 These terpenes are lesser-known and may not be available in high concentrations in marijuana but are still worth knowing about.